shreyabtech27-hub/Travel-Management-System-UI---S2-/README.md

 ## Notes

-- This was a learning exercise, not production software — passwords are stored in plaintext and there's no input validation beyond basic empty-field checks.
+- Data is stored in local `.txt` files rather than a real database or hashed credentials — fine for a learning project, not meant for production use.
 - Built and tested on Windows (Win32/Win64) only.

 ## Versions